"Unit" of Measurement

 Example: the inch, foot, yard and mile are the units of length in the US Standard System of Measurement

-Unit Price tells you the cost per liter, per kilogram, per pound, etc, of what you want to buy.
+Unit Price tells us the cost per liter, per kilogram, per pound, etc, of what we want to buy.

-It is a good way of comparing costs of what you are buying.
+It is a good way of comparing costs of what we buy.

 Example: What is best